-Basic safety standards, which will include fire drills, weather drills, lockdowns, equipment usage, and traffic regulations, will be covered in the program orientation and within the program as applicable.
+Lake Technical College makes every effort to provide a safe environment for all students, visitors, faculty and staff.
+Basic safety standards, which will include fire drills, weather drills, equipment usage, and traffic regulations, will be covered in the program orientation.
 These basic safety standards will be reinforced throughout the program enrollment.
-Students should immediately report any safety concerns to an instructor or administrator.
-Please refer to the school catalog for more campus safety information.
+See the current school catalog for additional campus safety information.
+Children on Campus